The Ultimate Mumbai Street Food Guide

 For meat-forward street food, Mumbai’s Muslim food quarters are unbeatable — especially during Ramadan, when the streets around Mohammed Ali Road and Bohri Mohalla turn into an open-air feast after sunset.

 - When to go: evenings, and especially the Ramadan nights, when the variety and energy peak.
-It gets crowded — go hungry and patient.
+Go hungry and patient.

 The extras worth chasing